 - Application control caching - Cache lifetime ("time to live") - Paths without hash generation for executed applications - 3.
 Setting for trusted processes - 4.
 Activate local whitelist: - Local whitelist and predictive whitelisting - 5.
 Settings for local learning: - Directories learned for the local whitelist - Additional extensions learned for the local whitelist - Upload local whitelist to DriveLock Enterprise Service - Start learning the local whitelist automatically - 6.
-Settings for application behavior control - Duration of the learning phase for application behavior control - Ask user in case of unusual application behavior

-Note: Using conditional settings (configuration filters) is also possible within the application control.
+Settings for application behavior control - Duration of the learning phase for application behavior control - Ask user in case of unusual application behavior - Note: The use of conditional settings (configuration filters) is also possible here.
 For more information, see the corresponding chapter of the Administration Guide at DriveLock Online Help.

-3.1 Scanning and blocking mode
+5.1 Scanning and blocking mode